-At the core of the programme is the principle of sustainability and how integrated transport and mobility networks can be designed for the wider benefit of society, economy and environment.
-The programme provides learners with both a theoretical and practical framework but also a basis to develop knowledge and to critically reflect on current transport and mobility environments.
+At the core of the course is the principle of sustainability and how integrated transport and mobility networks can be designed for the wider benefit of society, economy and environment.
+The course provides learners with both a theoretical and practical framework but also a basis to develop knowledge and to critically reflect on current transport and mobility environments.

-The programme is intended for those who wish to engage in the planning, design, regulation and operation of sustainable transport and mobiltiy networks.
+The course is intended for those who wish to engage in the planning, design, regulation and operation of sustainable transport and mobility networks.
 While many participants will already be practitioners and/or stakeholders in transport planning, it is a programme aim to bring a more diverse and wider range of skills into the transport planning profession in Ireland and internationally.
-Therefore it is envisaged that a wide range of backgrounds will be potentiall suitable in terms of the appropriate degree and relevant experience.
+Therefore it is envisaged that a wide range of backgrounds will be potential suitable in terms of the appropriate degree and relevant experience.

 The requirements of the Master of Science in Sustainable Transport and Mobility are that each student must achieve a minimum number of 90 ECTS credits in order to successfully complete the course.
 A total of 30 credits are assigned to the research and dissemination project.
 The remaining 60 credits are divided between two academic years and comprise of core and elective modules.
 Core taught subjects include the following:

 - Spatial Planning and Sustainable Communities